Kemael/Multispectral-Sorting-Tool/README.md

 ## Python 🐍

-- Import the required Python XMP Toolkit module and its dependencies using the [requirements.txt]() file with the PIP command:
-`pip install -r /path/to/requirements.txt` or install it manually with:
-`pip install python-xmp-toolkit`
+- Import the required Python XMP Toolkit module and its dependencies using the [requirements.txt]() file with the PIP command `pip install -r /path/to/requirements.txt` or install it manually with `pip install python-xmp-toolkit`
 - Install the Exempi package for your distribution.
-More information can be found on the [Python XMP Toolkit documentation page](https://python-xmp-toolkit.readthedocs.io/en/latest/)
+More information on how to acquire the package can be found on the [Python XMP Toolkit documentation page](https://python-xmp-toolkit.readthedocs.io/en/latest/)
 - Execute [main.py]() in the same directory where the target images are stored.

 # Performance Comparison